arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 ci 95% for control group: [0.020, 0.022]
 ci 95% for test group: [0.100, 0.110]

 Since our p-value of 0.000 is well under our a = 0.05 we may reject the null hypothesis and this means that the test group performed better than the control group.
-There yes user that must call in to cancel are more likely to generate at least 1 additional rebill.
+Therefore yes, users that must call in to cancel are more likely to generate at least 1 additional rebill.

 ### Question 3:Is a user that must call-in to cancel more likely to generate more revenues?